Home Dedication Ceremony will take place on Tuesday, October 24

 Los Angeles, CA — October 20, 2017: Habitat for Humanity of Greater Los Angeles (Habitat LA) is pleased to announce the completion of six new homes on Elm Vista in the city of Downey.
 On Tuesday, October 24, from 1:00 pm to 3:00 pm, the Dorado, Gonzalez, Hernandez, Martinez, Moore, and Salazar families will celebrate the completion of their homes during a dedication ceremony.
 During the dedication, attendees will hear from Habitat LA staff, partners, sponsors and partner homeowners who worked side-by-side to bring this new community to life.

-For these families, the journey to homeownership included trainings and classes through Habitat LA’s Family Investment Program, as well as completing 500 hours of sweat equity building their own home and the homes of other future homeowners.
+For these families, the journey to homeownership included training and classes through Habitat LA’s Family Investment Program, as well as completing 500 hours of sweat equity building their own home and the homes of other future homeowners.
 Each family will purchase their home with an affordable mortgage and is looking forward to building a better future in their new homes.
 This new Downey community, Pueblo de Luz, includes six, two-story townhomes each with three bedrooms and two bathrooms.
 All of these homes have several green features, including drought-tolerant landscaping, energy-efficient heating systems, insulation made from recycled content, low-flow plumbing fixtures, and solar-ready systems.

 “We are so thrilled to welcome home these six families who have worked so hard to get here,” said Erin Rank, President & CEO, Habitat LA.
 “These homes will change their lives for generations and we thank our sponsors and volunteers for their support.”